SapphireSlash/F.W.S.F.R.S/README.md

 If you want to contribute, you can do so on the issues page.

+> [!CAUTION]
-When you suggest the rerating of a website, I might reject your request, and even if I do accept your request, there's a chance that later I or another person could change it to something else.
+> When you suggest the rerating of a website, I might reject your request, and even if I do accept your request, there's a chance that later I or another person could change it to something else.

 **(Important!)** [F.W.S.F.R.S Google Doc (For Website List)](https://docs.google.com/document/d/1-OPajsez5E4zHBD5huKF5vWYFmv5lmunjjTw7gKDO-o/edit?usp=sharing)